rackerlabs/repose-infrastructure-ng/README.md

 Using Debian wheezy.
 CentOS is too old :(

 # Only manual steps!
+For additional details, see [Good things to know - Replace Jenkins Slave](https://one.rackspace.com/display/repose/Good+things+to+know#Goodthingstoknow-ReplaceJenkinsSlave).

-1. Create a Debian Jessie cloud box
+1. Create an Ubuntu 15 cloud box
    a.
 Set up it's local hostname
 2. Update any DNS records to point to your new box
 3. Run the client bootstrap.sh from this repository